• Skip to primary navigation

 Instructions

-3. When pressed, cut the tofu into thick square burgers.
+• When pressed, cut the tofu into four square burgers.

-11. When the mushrooms release their water and are bubbling away remove the lid and let the water cook off.
+• When the mushrooms have released their water and are bubbling away remove the lid and let the excess water cook off.

-12. When the water is mostly evaporated, add the coconut cream and simmer for a minute.
+• When the water is mostly evaporated, pour in the coconut cream and bring to a simmer.

-18. Prepare your hamburger buns, adding lettuce and sliced tomato.
+• Prepare your hamburger buns, adding lettuce, sliced tomato and pickles.

 Notes